About Rock N Roll – Additional Information…….

 For additional information, please contact us via email by clicking HERE.

-Rock N Roll Pickleball supports inclusion and access to all sports with an emphasis on pickleball.
-Pickleball is a racquet-hybrid sport created on Bainbridge Island, WA in 1965.
-Using the power of sport and structure of competition, Rock N Roll Pickleball (RNR) replaces labels and stereotypes with confidence and independence in one’s abilities.
-Through its national para-pickleball program, adaptive instruction and club affiliations, RNR promotes inclusion and access to ALL sports.
+Rock N Roll supports inclusion and access to all sports including the growing sport of pickleball.
+Pickleball is a racket-hybrid sport created on Bainbridge Island, WA in 1965.
+Using the power of sport and structure of competition, Rock N Roll (RNR) replaces labels and stereotypes with confidence and independence in one’s abilities.
+Through its national programs, adaptive instruction and club affiliations, RNR promotes inclusion and access to ALL sports for adaptive athletes.
 “Rock” is for the standing athletes and “Roll” is for the wheelchair athletes; together we “Rock N Roll.”

 In 2014, Adrienne Barlow, formally requested that the sport of pickleball be adapted by drafting and submitting the wheelchair rules for the sport.
-The USA Pickleball Association (USAPA) and International Federation of Pickleball approved the wheelchair rules for national and international competition thereafter, recognizing the adapted sport of pickleball.
 Shortly thereafter, Adrienne created para-pickleball in an effort to accommodate all permanent-physical disabilities.